In this tutorial, we go over places to store data on Triton and how to access it remotely.

 Depending on your OS, you may need to use either your username

-The scp and sftp protocols use ssh to transfer files.
-On Linux
+The sftp protocol uses ssh to transfer files.
+On Linux and Mac, the

 A more user-friendly way of doing this (with a nice GUI) is the Filezilla program.

-Below is an example of the “raw” scp usage:
+Below is an example of the “raw” sftp usage:

-Rsync is similar to scp, but is smarter at restarting files.
+Rsync is similar to sftp, but is smarter at restarting files.
 Use rsync

 for large file transfers.